bmhash/bmhash.github.io/docs/index.md

 ## About myself and the idea behind this project

-Please see [About Me and this Project](AboutMe.md) for more details about who I am and the idea that started this project.
+Please see [About Me and this Project](AboutMe.md) for more details about who I am and the idea behind this project.